MabohlaleNkuna/restaurant-app-admin/README.md

 ## Hosted Application

-The backend of the application is hosted at:
+The admin app of the application is hosted at:
 **[Restaurant Admin Backend](https://restaurant-app-admin.netlify.app)**

 ## Features